unisave-cloud/docs/introduction.md

 What is this `PlayerEntity`?
 An *entity* is a collection of data that can be stored in the database.

-This `PlayerEntity` you've seen is defined as follows:
+This `PlayerEntity` is defined as follows:

 ```cs
 using System;